The Power of a Dress: Circular Fashion and Secondhand Style in Australia

 When a Dress Reclaimed the Narrative

-In 1994, on the same evening a very public betrayal aired on television, Princess Diana stepped out in what became known as the “Revenge Dress.”
+In 1994, on the same evening a very public betrayal aired on television, Princess Diana stepped out in what later became known as the “Revenge Dress.”

-It wasn’t revenge.
+But it wasn’t revenge.

 It was composure.
 Strength.
 Sovereignty.